CAN I TRAVEL TO INDONESIA?

-Unfortunately we will be waiting just a bit longer to get back to Bali.
-If all goes to plan than things should be open this summer, so keep an eye on this space for updates!
+Unfortunately, we will be waiting just a bit longer to get back to Bali.
+If all goes to plan then things should be open this summer, so keep an eye on this space for updates!

 WHEN SHOULD I VISIT INDONESIA?

 Indonesia is pretty much THE place to be all year round but the best time to visit is from March-early October.
 The weather is perfect for island hopping, snorkelling and pretty much spending all day on the beach.
 Top up that tan baby!
 Indonesia bridges the Equator, so it's hot all year round.
 Still, between December to March, the country sees a lot of rain.
 Particularly in the south!